2014 Ukrainian Cup final

-The 2014 Ukrainian Cup Final is a football match that was played on 15 May 2014 in Poltava.
-The match is the 23rd Ukrainian Cup Final and was contested by Cup holders Shakhtar Donetsk and Dynamo Kyiv.
+The 2014 Ukrainian Cup Final was a football match that was played on 15 May 2014 in Poltava.
+The match was the 23rd Ukrainian Cup Final and was contested by Cup holders Shakhtar Donetsk and Dynamo Kyiv.

 Leadup crisis before the match

 The final was originally to be played at Metalist Stadium, Kharkiv, but was moved to Vorskla Stadium in Poltava.